 With the support provided by the Fund, MDE employs geologists, engineers, inspectors, and an Assistant Attorney General to focus on the management of CCBs in Maryland.
-The following is a description of the activities of MDE in FY23 that were supported by the Fund:
+The following is a description of the activities of MDE in FY24 that the Fund supported.